The Renaissance Rosenborg Palace with the Danish crown jewels is one of the most popular sights to see in Copenhagen.

 Buy tickets online and go directly to the museum entrance without having to queue in the ticket buying line.

 Several combination tickets are available – these generally offer generous savings and allow visitors to skip the long, slow-moving ticket line at the Rosenborg Palace.
 Buying these combination tickets at any of the other sights will almost always be faster than buying at the Rosenborg.

 Combination tickets with Rosenborg Castle admission:

-- DKK160 – Rosenborg and Amalienborg (DKK95) combination ticket that is valid for 36 hours (no extension for Monday or holidays).
+- DKK170 – Rosenborg and Amalienborg (DKK95) combination ticket that is valid for 36 hours (no extension for Monday or holidays).
 Available at either palace or online.

 - Parkmuseerne /Park Museum Ticket cost DKK245 and is valid for a year.
-It gives admission to the Rosenborg Slot (DKK115), SMK National Gallery (DKK120), Hirschsprung Collection (DKK55), Natural History & Geological Museum (DKK95), The Workers Museum (DKK90), the Palm House in the Botanical Garden (DKK60), and the David Collection (free).
-The ticket is sold at any of these museums and visitors with this tickets are already ahead after seeing the Rosenborg and SMK – two top sights in Copenhagen.
+It gives admission to the Rosenborg Slot (DKK120), SMK National Gallery (DKK120), Hirschsprung Collection (DKK55), Natural History & Geological Museum (DKK95), The Workers Museum (DKK90), the Palm House in the Botanical Garden (DKK60), and the David Collection (free).
+The ticket is sold at any of these museums and visitors with these tickets are already ahead after seeing the Rosenborg and SMK – two top sights in Copenhagen.

 - The Copenhagen Card – typical transportation and sights pass, price varies.
 Pass at the ticket window to pick up a ticket for Rosenborg.

 The queue forming at the Rosenborg Palace at the street-side entrance is for buying tickets.
 Ticket holders may go straight into the palace where tickets are check (and again when going into the cellars to see the crown jewels).

 Visitors without tickets may wander into the garden and courtyard for a closer look of the building.